5 Steps To Resign With Grace

 We once had a client share with us an alarming story.
 He explained that an employee had tendered his resignation – through WhatsApp!
 When the employee was questioned on his method of resignation, he simply retorted, “Doesn’t WhatsApp suffice?”

-This shocking disregard of professional conduct inspired today’s article.
+This shocking disregard of proper resignation etiquette inspired today’s article.
 While communicating a resignation over text message may initially appear to be fuss-free, it is actually the opposite!
 Such behaviour reflected poorly on the employee, revealing a lack of respect for his employer.
 It not only highlighted his lack of organisational awareness and emotional intelligence but also left a bad taste in our client’s mouth!

 The reality is, resigning takes much more than a casual conversation over text.
 It is not enough to tender your resignation over text.
 Your resignation is a pivotal moment that demands careful consideration, open communication, and, most importantly, a sense of accountability.

-Wondering how to tell your boss you want to resign?
+Need some tips on how to tender your resignation?
 Look no further.
 To help you avoid this scenario, we present to you a 5-step guide for any professional to resign with grace – a celebration of maintaining dignity and poise during career transitions.

 Step 1: Goal Planning – Reflect and Prepare